Information for adult social care providers on COVID-19 guidance and support.

-We commissioned SfC to rapidly scale up capacity for digital induction training, provided free of charge under DHSC’s Workforce Development Fund.
+SfC continue to provide digital induction training, provided free of charge under DHSC’s Workforce Development Fund.
 This training is available for redeployees, new starters, existing staff and volunteers through 12 of Skills for Care’s endorsed training providers.
 This is free of charge for employers when accessed directly from SfC’s endorsed providers.
 Training can be accessed via the Skills for Care website.

 Restricting workforce movement to minimise transmission